 Scroll down to the end of the post for the link to the full article.
 And, enjoy!

 Greetings, my name is Karen Elaine and I am an artist, author and teacher living in the mountains near Sedona, Arizona living with my husband and cat (follow me on Instagram, Facebook, Twitter, and visit my website!).
 I’m the author of Origami Card Craft and The Art of Kumomi as well as other books on paper crafting […]

 via GUEST DOODLEWASH: Nano-Sketching by Karen Elaine — Doodlewash

-What sorts of things do you do to get in a creative mindset? 🙂
+What sorts of things do you do to spark creativity or get in a creative mindset? 🙂

-Feel free to share the infographic above with a link to my site!
+Feel free to share the below infographic with a link to my site!

 “Keep a notebook.
 Travel with it, eat with it, sleep with it.
 Slap into it every stray thought that flutters up into your brain.
 Cheap paper is less perishable than gray matter, and lead pencil markings endure longer than memory.”

 The importance of sketching: artists hear it all the time.
 (No?
 Just me?)
 We should sketch every chance we get, they say.

 Think of sketching like riding a bike.
 It takes practice to gain enough skill to stay on the bike, even more so to get it to move forward.
 We must practice to learn to stop.
 We must practice to do wheelies.
 When we don’t practice, we lose the skills we have learned.
 They grow rusty.
 Harder to perform.